igor-ign/Maze-White-Label/README.md

 4. When the terminal is opened, you should type the following and press enter in order to download all the project dependencies and libraries: `yarn install` or the short one `yarn`.
 This process of downloading all the dependencies will not take long depending on your computer.
 5. Now you'll need two terminals: one to run the project and other one to run the json server so the website lists can be fullfiled with data from a "fake api".
-6. Starting with the json server, you'll need to type in one of the terminals you have opened: `npx json-server --watch db.json --d 3000`.
+6. Starting with the json server, you'll need to type in one of the terminals you have opened: `npx json-server --watch db.json --d 3000 --port 3001`.

 You use "--watch {file}" to specify the file where json server should get the "api" data and "--d {milliseconds}" to specify how long the json server should take (a.k.a the delay) to give you the response data.
-I recommend you to use this delay so the website look like a real world application where the API often take some seconds to answer your request.
+I recommend you to use this delay so the website look like a real world application where the API often take some seconds to answer your request. **Also, json server runs in the port 3000 by default so it is important to use the `--port 3001` flag to specify that the json server port is 3001 so it avoid conflicts with ReactJS which runs the app in the port 3000**

 7. In the second terminal, which is not beeing used yet, you can type two different commands to start the application: